People in New Zealand are able to make a complaint to Netsafe about digital communications that are causing them harm.

 What if I want to make a complaint about someone who has shared my nude images, do I have to send you them?

 No, you are not required to send these to us.
 We will ask that you explain to us what has happened, but we will not ask for copies of the images.
 It is useful for you to screenshot any account names that have shared your images and if possible any messages of the threats to share your images.
-You can find out more about the non-consensual sharing of intimate images (sometimes known as “revenge porn”) on our website.
+You can find out more about the imaged based abuse (sometimes known as “revenge porn”) on our website.